toolleeo/cli-apps/README.md

 * [active-win-cli](https://github.com/sindresorhus/active-win-cli) - Get the title/id/etc of the active window.
 * [argc-completions](https://github.com/sigoden/argc-completions) - Autocompletion for any shell and any command.
+* [auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq) - Automatic CPU speed and power optimizer for Linux, which allows to dynamically change the settings of the CPU to save energy and extend the battery life on laptops.
 * [bashmount](https://github.com/jamielinux/bashmount) - Tool to mount and unmount removable media from the command-line with a nice interface to list the available options..
 * [brightnessctl](https://github.com/Hummer12007/brightnessctl) - Read and control device brightness.
 Devices, by default, include backlight and LEDs - searched for in corresponding classes.
 * [checksum.sh](https://checksum.sh/) - Checksum.sh is a simple way to download, review, and verify install scripts.
 If the checksum is OK the script will be printed to stdout, which can be piped to sh or elsewhere.